noamelf/strictclasses/README.md

 # strictclasses

+**Disclaimer: this is beta software, API is not stable.**

 This is a validation companion to `dataclasses`.

-It adds a validation strict
+It adds the `strict` method to the dataclass to validate the types are correct.
 Usage:

 ```python